project-talan/tln-cli/README.md

 This information will be used by all subsequent git calls inside this and all subdirectories.

 ### Checkout, configure & build existing projects
-Calbo is a big companies and has a lot of departments and ongoing projects.
+Calbo is a big company and has a lot of departments and ongoing projects.
 You know that Calbro is using `tln` to deal with internal complexity, so onboarding should be straightforward.
+You are part of `as` and it can be reftected on to development environment structure.

 * Checkout how virtual dev env works
   ```